 Playa Santa Teresa

 Depending on where you head out from the beach, all skill levels can enjoy this area for a Costa Rica surfing vacation.
-Suck Rock is the most famous surfing point in Santa Teresa.
+Suck Rock is the most famous surfing hot spot in Santa Teresa.

 Playa Santa Teresa has come into its own, blossoming into its own community courtesy of surfers and beach bums that flock to it, despite it being fairly small.
 Even when you’re not surfing, you can relax, explore the canopy, or see what the Cabo Blanco Nature Reserve has to offer; you’ll find something to keep you happy.